The ARPF is pursuing the following four research avenues and welcomes proposals related to these initiatives:

 To learn more about Kirtan Kriya and our research, visit our 12-Minute Yoga Meditation Exercise page.

-At this link you can read about our latest research update in the Summer 2014 White Paper.
+At this link you can read about our latest research update in the Fall 2014 White Paper.